jawline/hardcaml_risc_v/README.md

 `link.ld` file is specified to make sure the program code starts at 0x0.
 As with the Rust program, a small assembly file `entry.s` puts the registers into a known state before jumping to our C entry point.

+# To Do

+- Better error handling
+    - The memory controllers can't indicate illegal errors, instead they just never respond.
+Instead fault.